unicode-org/message-format-wg/exploration/text-vs-code.md

 to be as simple, robust, and non-fussy as possible.
-Multiple levels of complex nesting should be avoided, along with any constructs that require an excessive level of precision on the part of non-technical users.
+Multiple levels of complex nesting should be avoided, along with any constructs that require an excessive level of precision on the part of non-technical authors.

-As MessageFormat 2 will be at best a secondary language to all its users, it should conform to user expectations and require as little learning as possible.
+As MessageFormat 2 will be at best a secondary language to all its authors and editors, it should conform to user expectations and require as little learning as possible.

 The syntax should avoid footguns,